-UNITED STATES─ Hi Toni: This week, I went to see my primary care doctor and his office said that since Medicare is primary on my insurance, I would have to pay upfront the complete bill and be reimbursed by Medicare.
-His office is a small office and the paperwork is killing him.
+UNITED STATES—Hi Toni: This week, I went to see my primary care doctor and his office manager informed me that they are no longer accepting Medicare.
+I recently enrolled in Medicare and will have to pay upfront the complete bill and be reimbursed by Medicare.
+His office is a small office, and the paperwork is killing him.
 Also, he will be retiring soon, so I need to find a new doctor.
 Can you please tell me what I need to do to submit this doctor visit and get reimbursed?
 Thank you so much –Susan…Dallas, TX.

-Hello Susan: In these trying healthcare times that we are in because of healthcare reform, some of the smaller medical providers whether a primary care or a specialist are opting out of the Medicare system.
+Hello Susan: In these trying healthcare time, smaller medical providers whether a primary care or a specialist may be opting out of the Medicare system.

 They are not accepting Medicare as your doctor is doing and will not bill Medicare for you either.
-They want you to submit the bill to Medicare and wait to be reimbursed.
+They want you to submit the claim to Medicare and wait to be reimbursed.

 Did the doctor charge Medicare rates or charge you their rates and want you to be reimbursed from Medicare what Medicare will pay?
 That is what it sounds like to me.

-I am hearing through the Medicare grapevine from clients that come in the Toni Says® office for a Medicare consultation that many of the older primary care and medical providers are retiring.
+I am hearing through the Medicare grapevine from clients that come in the Toni Says® office for a Medicare consultation that a few older primary care and medical providers are retiring.
 The office paperwork whether it is for Medicare age patients or under 65 medical claims is very overwhelming.

 My advice to clients who are new to Medicare to begin searching for medical providers that are accepting Medicare, especially when a serious health issue is involved.